Alexander Robert Richardson: Business career

 In 1864, Richardson and his brother were involved in the formation of the Portland Squatting Co., which sought to exploit liberal land regulations in other colonies.
 They sailed to Western Australia the following year with 1,600 sheep, arriving in Cossack and later venturing further in the Pilbara, where they established Pyramid Station.
 After a few years, Richardson and his brother bought out their other partners, and expanded their holdings to include runs along the Fortescue River.
-In 1874, Richardson moved to a farming property in Serpentine (near Perth), although he retained (and continued to expand) his property in the North-West.
+In 1874, Richardson moved to a farming property, the Lowlands Homestead, in Serpentine (near Perth), although he retained (and continued to expand) his property in the North-West.
 In 1880, he severed commercial ties with his brother and with several others (including two other future MPs, William Paterson and Samuel Elliott) formed the Murray Squatting Company.
 The company subsequently developed a property in the Kimberley, which became known as Yeeda Station; they later acquired additional properties in the same region.